-4. Roles & Responsibilities
+5. Roles & Responsibilities

-- 4.1 The Trustees are responsible for ratifying this policy ensuring the Central Executive Team implements the policy across the Trust. - 4.2 The Trust is responsible for ensuring all academies adopt the policy and review it regularly. - 4.3 The Principal is responsible for ensuring the academy's Relationships & Positive Behaviour Policy is aligned with the Trust's Behaviour Principles, implementing and interpreting to meet the needs of the pupils.
+- 4.1 The Trustees are responsible for ratifying this policy ensuring the Central Executive Team implements the policy across the Trust. - 4.2 The Trust is responsible for ensuring all academies adopt the policy and review it regularly.

+4.3 The Principal is responsible for ensuring the academy's Relationships & Positive Behaviour Policy/Guidance is aligned with the Trust's Behaviour Principles, implementing and interpreting to meet the needs of the pupils.

-5. Anti-bullying
+6. Anti-bullying

-Please refer to each academy's website for their Anti-bullying Policy.
+6.1 Please refer to each academy's website for their Anti-bullying Policy.

-6. Restrictive Physical Intervention
+7. Restrictive Physical Intervention

-Link to the Trust Restrictive Physical Intervention Policy.
+7.1 Please refer to the Trust's Restrictive Physical Intervention Policy.

-7. Use of Suspensions and exclusions
+8. Use of Suspensions and exclusions

-Link to the Trust Suspension & Exclusion Policy.
+8.1 Please refer to the Trust's Suspension & Exclusion Policy.

-8. Complaints & allegations
+9. Complaints & allegations

-All complaints that the academy receives will be taken seriously.
+9.1 All complaints that the academy receives will be taken seriously.
 All matters will be dealt with in line with the Trust Complaints Policy and/or Whistleblowing Policy.
 A copy of which is available on request.

-9. Monitoring arrangements
+10. Monitoring arrangements

-This policy will be monitored and reviewed on annual basis, or in the event of national and local developments.
+10.1 This policy will be monitored and reviewed on annual basis, or in the event of national and local developments.

-10. Linked policies
+11. Linked policies

-- a) Academy Relationships & Positive Behaviour Policy
+- a) Academy Relationships & Positive Behaviour Policy/Guidance

 - b) Suspension & Exclusion Policy

 - c) Safeguarding & Child Protection Policy

 - d) Restrictive Physical Intervention Policy

 - e) Special Educational Needs & Disabilities Policy

 - f) Concerns & Complaints Policy

 - g) Disciplinary Procedure Policy

 - h) Whistleblowing Policy

-11. Appendices
+12. Appendices

-1. Beyond the academy gates.
+12.1 Beyond the academy gates.